What Happens When You Inherit a House in the UK?

 We always recommend that you consult a qualified tax adviser for any advice on Inheritance Tax.

-Inheritance Tax Rates
+Inheritance Tax Allowance (Nil-Rate Band)

-Example
+Example Calculation

-• You inherit an estate worth £500,000
+If you inherit an estate worth £500,000:

-• 40% of £175,000 = £70,000
+• 40% of £175,000 = £70,000 (Inheritance Tax owed)

 • The estate is worth less than £325,000

-• The estate is left to a spouse, civil partner, charity or a community amateur sports club
+• The estate is left to a spouse, civil partner, charity, or a community amateur sports club

-Other Considerations
+Other Considerations with Inheritance Property

 There are a lot of different factors involved when you inherit an estate, e.g. how it’s divided, whether more than one person is inheriting a single property, how much money is owed on the property, etc. We’ve broken down some of these scenarios below.

-Inheriting a House with Siblings
+Inheriting Your Parents House with Siblings

 When a property is shared between people, you become joint owners.
 There are 2 types of joint ownership: joint tenants and tenants in common.
 You need to decide what kind of owners to become.
 We explain the difference between tenants in common and joint tenants in our guide.